‘Family, Community & You’

 The centre at Hillview Grove includes a small training room, consulting room, fully refurbished kitchen/drop in, two preschool settings and counselling space.

 Hillview Resource Centre works in partnership with other organisations and is part of the National Forum of FRC’s in Ireland of Resource Centre’s located throughout Ireland.
+Hillview is part funded through the Child & Family Agency (Tusla) to carry out specific work with the community.
 We participate at local, regional and national levels on various working groups and committees and nurture collaborative approaches to our work resulting in greater integrated supports for children, young people, families and the wider community in the Ballinteer/Dundrum area.
 We are affiliated to a variety of organisations including: European Network Against Racism (ENAR) Ireland; Befriending Network Ireland; Community Work Ireland; Irish National Organisation of the Unemployed (INOU) and the Wheel to name a few.